awsdocs/amazon-ecr-user-guide/doc_source/lifecycle_policy_examples.md

 ## Filtering on Image Count<a name="lifecycle_policy_example_number"></a>

-The following shows the lifecycle policy syntax for a policy that keeps only one untagged image and expires all others:
+The following example shows the lifecycle policy syntax for a policy that keeps only one untagged image and expires all others:

 ```
 {